devchristam/my-personal-website/README.md

-# My personnel website build with React and TailwindCSS
+# My personal website build with React and TailwindCSS

 ## Available Scripts